stemlock/Lyft_Bay_Wheels_Ridership_BigQuery_Analysis/README.md

 - Question 5:

-What is the average and minimum avaibility of bikes at these stations during "commuter trip" hours?
+What is the average avaibility of bikes at these stations during "commuter trip" hours?

 ### Answers